jonlpersson/ed-latimore/site/_posts/2023-03-09-how-to-look-more-masculine.md

 * You take responsibility for your actions, your life, and everything in between even if its not your fault.
 * You have a purpose and usefulness to your community

-[Here's a free presentation that can help you become even more attractive to women.](https://hop.clickbank.net/?affiliate=xxxxx&amp;vendor=katespring&amp;tid=yyyyy){: target="_blank" rel="noopener"}
+[Here’s a free presentation that can help you become even more attractive to women.](https://hop.clickbank.net/?affiliate=xxxxx&amp;vendor=katespring&amp;tid=yyyyy){: target="_blank" rel="noopener"}

 ## Final thoughts on how to look more masculine

 Looking more masculine is about more than just building muscle or dressing in a certain way.
-It's about cultivating a certainty about who you are and how you show up in the world.
+It’s about cultivating a certainty about who you are and how you show up in the world.
 A great mindset is not vital for a masculine appearance but when you develop it on the inside, you exude alpha male energy more naturally.

 Here’s how to look more masculine: